HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 The median page sizes in 2020 were shrinking when compared to 2019, but this year it looks like the trend has regressed, surpassing the median sizes for 2019 as well.
 The web is getting heavier.
 Again.

-Almost one percentage point more pages are compressed for mobile only.
-In a mobile world, where every byte of data has a cost associated with it, seeing that mobile pages are not only optimized, but smaller than the desktop counterparts is great.

 English is relatively less popular on mobile pages.
 We're not sure why, and this author would like to encourage you to explore the possibilities of why this is the case.

 It was interesting to see that libraries adopting better practices correlated directly with elements falling out of favor.
 Both `i` and `option` are less-used this year because icon libraries have switched over to using SVG.

 It was great to see ICO finally being dethroned as the most popular favicon format in favor of PNG.
 Similarly, seeing SVG more than doubling in usage for favicons in the past year made us think we're 10 years away from dethroning PNG.

-The doctype percentage has increased steadily by half a percentage point every year.
-At this rate, we'll live in an ideal world where every page has a doctype by 2027.
+The `doctype` percentage has increased steadily by half a percentage point every year.
+At this rate, we'll live in an ideal world where every page has a `doctype` by 2027.

 It was concerning for this author to see that the adoption of  some of the newer standards is slow, sometimes on a 10-year cycle, and that web pages don't get updated as often as we'd like.